 A student who withdraws from the College must complete a withdrawal form at the Registrar's office.
 Failure to officially withdraw in writing from the College may result in failing grades for uncompleted courses.
-See above for procedures and deadline dates for withdrawing from a course.

 Grades

 Unit of Credit

 A credit hour is the unit of credit students earn at MCC.
 One credit hour usually corresponds to one 50-minute class meeting each week for 15 weeks.
 A course worth three hours of credit, therefore, usually requires three 50-minute class meetings plus additional work outside the class each week.